 The research projects developed in cooperation with or commissioned by different national, regional and local organisations, including National Olympic and Paralympic Committees and different sports federations help to increase the performance of top-level athletes and optimize their training process, to motivate people to be physically active, to facilitate rehabilitation and social integration of disabled and elderly population and to address many other issues and areas of concern.

-Lithuanian Sports University offers 4 study programmes in English leading to a Masters‘s degree: Tourism and Sports Management, Physical activity and public health, Physiotherapy, Sports physiology and genetics and 2 International study programmes in English leading to a Masters‘s degree: International Basketball Coaching and Management and International Master In Performance Analysis Of Sport.
+Lithuanian Sports University offers 5 study programmes in English leading to a Masters‘s degree: Tourism and Sports Management, Physical activity and public health, Physiotherapy, Sports physiology and genetics, Adapted Physical Activity and 2 Joint study programmes in English leading to a Masters‘s degree: International Basketball Coaching and Management and International Master In Performance Analysis Of Sport.

 Doctoral studies are offered in two research areas: Biomedical Sciences and Social Sciences